How to Build a Winning Customer Engagement Strategy

 - How will it impact your business as a whole?

-- What impact will it have on your team, both as individuals and as a collective?
+- What impact will it have on your team?

-- How does this all come together to help you achieve your main vision/mission?
+- How does this all come together to help you achieve your mission?

 It starts with you.
 If you think you can just say it’s important and have everyone buy into your idea, think again.
 Your team is already busy.
 They want to provide your customers with an excellent service, but they’re worried about how they can do it.